Thanks to our friends at the Early Childhood Education Linkage System (ECELS) for this article.

 • Those with weak immune systems due to illness or treatments

-Additional risk factors for severe RSV infections include low birth weight, having siblings, maternal smoking during pregnancy, exposure to secondhand smoke in the home, history of atopy (allergies/eczema), not breastfeeding, and being around children in a child care setting or living in crowded living conditions.
+Additional risk factors for severe RSV infections include low birth weight, having siblings, maternal smoking during pregnancy, exposure to secondhand smoke in the home, a history of atopy (allergies/eczema), not breastfeeding, and being around children in a child care setting or living in crowded living conditions.

 Contact a child’s health care provider right away if a child has any: